austenallred/twitter-scraper/README.md

 ##Requirements

-This requires the [Twitter gem](https://github.com/sferik/twitter) and a completed Twitter application.
+This requires the [Twitter gem](https://github.com/sferik/twitter) and a registered Twitter application.
+Follow instructions for the Twitter gem in an empty directory first.

-To install the Twitter gem, enter <code> gem install twitter </code> into the command line at the root directory (or use) <code> sudo gem install twitter </code> if you must.

 ##Config

 In order to use this repo, you must first [generate a twitter application](https://apps.twitter.com/).
 Make sure to set the permissions to "read and write" (or optionally "read, write, and send direct messages").

-To use this repo, enter your twitter app credentials in the <code>user_scraper.rb</code> as follows:
+Enter your twitter app credentials in the <code>user_scraper.rb</code> as follows:

 <code>
 client = Twitter::REST::Client.new do |config|

   config.consumer_key        = "YOUR_CONSUMER_KEY"

   config.consumer_secret     = "YOUR_CONSUMER_SECRET"

   config.access_token        = "YOUR_ACCESS_TOKEN"

   config.access_token_secret = "YOUR_ACCESS_SECRET"

 end
 </code>